yowainwright/yowainwright.github.io/_posts/2014-04-23-glide-carousel.md

 ---
 layout: post
-title:  "Glide Carousel, a easy to use slider for Semantic UI"
+title:  Glide Carousel, a easy to use slider for Semantic UI
 date: 2014-04-23
-author: Jeff Wainwright
 meta: This is a demo on how to use the Glide Carousel with Semantic UI
 categories: code
 permalink: /glide-carousel/